MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-r-services.md

     When you select this feature, extensions are installed in the database engine to support execution of code written in R or Python.
 A new service is created, the [!INCLUDE[rsql_launchpad](../../includes/rsql-launchpad-md.md)], to manage communications between the external runtimes and the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance.

-+ Install **Microsoft Machine Learning Server (Standalone)** on a separate computer if you don;t need to use SQL Server as the compute context.
-Machine Learning Server includes the same machine learning components, plus the mrsdeploy package for scalable, distributed execution of machine learnign jobs as a web service.
++ Install **Microsoft Machine Learning Server (Standalone)** on a separate computer if you don't need to use SQL Server as the compute context.
+Machine Learning Server includes the same machine learning components, plus the mrsdeploy package for scalable, distributed execution of machine learning jobs as a web service.

 +    Install [Microsoft R Client](https://docs.microsoft.com/r-server/r-client/what-is-microsoft-r-client) on remote computers to develop solutions that can be deployed to SQL Server, or to Machine Learning Server on Windows, Linux, or Hadoop.